pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p class="location">Correct the first paragraph as follows:</p>

 <p>
 Beginning with PDF 1.5, annotations may have an author-specific state associated with them.
-The state is not specified in the annotation itself but in a separate text annotation that refers to the original annotation by means of its <b>IRT</b> ("in reply to") entry (see <del onMouseEnter="mouseEnter(this)" data-issue="479">"Table 176 — Additional entries specific to a link annotation"</del><ins onMouseEnter="mouseEnter(this)" data-issue="479">"Table 172 - Additional entries in an annotation dictionary specific to markup annotations"</ins>).
+The state is not specified in the annotation itself but in a separate text annotation that refers to the original annotation by means of its <b>IRT</b> ("in reply to") entry (see <del onMouseEnter="mouseEnter(this)" data-issue="479" data-iso="approved">"Table 176 — Additional entries specific to a link annotation"</del><ins onMouseEnter="mouseEnter(this)" data-issue="479" data-iso="approved">"Table 172 - Additional entries in an annotation dictionary specific to markup annotations"</ins>).
 States shall be grouped into a number of state models, as shown in "Table 174 — Annotation states".
 </p>

 <p>...</p>